William George Farndale

 1902

-William George Farndale, married Elizabeth Buckenham (aged 50, a widow) on 7 December 1902 (age 46) at Guisborough District.at Redcar Parish Church.
+William George Farndale, married Elizabeth Buckenham (aged 50, a widow) on 7 December 1902 (age 46) at Guisborough District at Redcar Parish Church (Redcar PR).
 His father was William Farndale by then deceased.
 He then resided at 5 Regent Street, Redcar.
-William was listed as a Bachelor so the 1892 marriage may not have been him.
+By then, he was a butcher.

 1908